Skip to main content

 What Are Resin Sheds?

 So, let’s start by talking about Resin sheds.
-This shed type was created to be a more versatile, affordable and sustainable shed material.
+This shed type was created to be a more versatile, affordable and low maintenance shed material.
 These sheds have been designed to be what you need them to be.
 So, it can store items, be made into a workshop or even be a makeshift pool house.
 Resin combines most of the benefits of wood, vinyl and metal while also addressing the large disadvantages of each shed material.
-Resin sheds are more environmentally friendly compared to wood, and Keter takes that one step further by using 100% recyclable materials.
+Resin sheds are also more environmentally friendly compared to wood and Keter takes that one step further by using 100% recyclable materials.
+They are extremely durable, just like wood and metal sheds.
+As for assembly, resin sheds that come in shed kits are very easy to assemble with only basic tools.

 Pros of Resin Sheds